 These symptoms can appear up to 10 days before the onset of neurological symptoms, which are manifested in various forms:

-- Pain, numbness or itching on or near the site where the person was bitten, scratched or licked
+- Pain, numbness or itching at or near the site where the person was bitten, scratched or licked

-- Weakness or tremors in the part of the body that was bitten or scratched
+- Weakness or tremors in the part of the body that was bitten, scratched or licked

 - Difficulty breathing and swallowing

-The following symptoms can also appear in some people and may vary in duration:
+The following symptoms may also appear in some people and may vary in duration: